dqmrf/sfioc/README.md

 # Groups
 In addition to components you also have the ability to use groups.
-It's used to combine components, specify common parameters or/and namespace for them.
+It's used to combine components and other groups, specify common parameters or/and namespace for them.

 Imagine that you have some modules that can be assigned to the same group.
 For example: operations.